DavisDroneClub/gimbal/README.md

 # gimbal
 Software for operating the servo 1-axis gimbal

-Serial Connection Branch
-- Testing data transfer between Arduino and computer running python script
+/gimbal_code: Contains Arduino files for gimbal /gimbal_tester: Contains python script for testing response of gimbal